onweru/browse/exampleSite/content/docs/getting-started.md

 menu: main
 ---

-Welcome to the Mainroad theme documentation.
-This quick start guide covers Mainroad theme installation and minimal configuration and is intended for intermediate to advanced users.
+Welcome to the Browse theme documentation.
+This quick start guide covers Browse theme installation and minimal configuration and is intended for intermediate to advanced users.
 To understand this guide, you need to be familiar with the [Hugo](https://gohugo.io/) static site generator.